clouducate/awsvpcb/README.md

 3) CREATE your VPC and assignment AWSVPCB json files
 4) TEST a lot
 6) CREATE instructions for students to create their own AWS account
-7) If at all possible, enroll your university into AWS Academy to use the Learner Lab to avoid students having to use their credit cards for AWS accounts
+7) If at all possible, enroll your university into AWS Academy to use the Learner Lab to avoid several cumbersome issues:
+   - Students having to use their credit cards for AWS accounts
+   - Students having to install the AWSCLI on their system
+   - Students having to re-login periodically to their account
 8) IF USING CUSTOM/PRIVATE AMIs, the grant access to students’ AWS accounts